HP Instant Ink’s Subscription Starter Kit:

 Case Study Summary:

 This case study focuses on an end-to-end (E2E), moderated study conducted on HP Instant Ink's pilot Subscription Starter Kit (SSK), aimed at understanding its low conversion rate and high return rate.
 As the sole UX Researcher on the Instant Ink Design Team, I orchestrated an in-person study to evaluate users' experiences with the cartridge packaging and set up experience.
-This piece will cover the research goal, recruitment process, methodology, and key findings.
+This piece will cover the research challenge, approach, and the outcome of my work.

 HP Instant Ink Background

-HP Instant Ink is an as needed, subscription-based ink replenishment service designed for specific HP printers, providing customers with a convenient, unique, and cost-effective way to maintain a steady supply of ink.
+HP Instant Ink is a printing subscription service, where in exchange for limiting how much you print every month, HP will manage your ink supplies for you.
 As the sole UX Researcher on the Instant Ink Design Team, I played a crucial role by supporting various projects and spearheading multiple research initiatives.

-My design team and I were asked to support the rollout of the new SSK, and upon reviewing the situation, decided that conducting an E2E, in-person, moderated study was needed to evaluate users’ experience of reaching their first print with their SSK cartridges.
+My design team and I were asked to support the SSK, and upon reviewing the low conversion and high return rates, we knew we needed to understand users’ first print experience with the SSK.

 Front and back of the SSK cartridges